-- 43. Prohibition on awards to persons whose tax matters are not in order

-- 44. Prohibition on awards to persons in the service of the state

-- 45. Awards to close family members of persons in the service of the state

-- 46. Ethical standards

-- 47. Inducements, rewards, gifts and favours

-- 48. Sponsorships

-- 49. Objections and complaints

-- 50. Resolution of disputes, objections, complaints and gueries

-- 51. Contracts providing for compensation based on turnover

-- 52. Contract management

-- 53. Contract having budgetary implications beyond three years

-- 54. Increase/Extension in approved contract sum/period

-- 55. Right of appeal

-- 56. Notification of bid decisions

-- 57. Sale and Letting of Assets

-- 58. Framework for Infrastructure Delivery and Procurement Management

-- 59. Protection of Personal Information

-- 60. Short title

-- 61. Commencement

-- 62. Relevant sections from the MFMA

-- 63. Adoption of National Treasury/MFMA Circulars
+- 43. Prohibition on awards to persons whose tax matters are not in order - 44.
+Prohibition on awards to persons in the service of the state - 45.
+Awards to close family members of persons in the service of the state - 46.
+Ethical standards - 47.
+Inducements, rewards, gifts and favours - 48.
+Sponsorships - 49.
+Objections and complaints - 50.
+Resolution of disputes, objections, complaints and gueries - 51.
+Contracts providing for compensation based on turnover - 52.
+Contract management - 53.
+Contract having budgetary implications beyond three years - 54.
+Increase/Extension in approved contract sum/period - 55.
+Right of appeal - 56.
+Notification of bid decisions - 57.
+Sale and Letting of Assets - 58.
+Framework for Infrastructure Delivery and Procurement Management - 59.
+Short title - 60.
+Commencement - 61.
+Relevant sections from the MFMA - 62.
+Adoption of National Treasury/MFMA Circulars